Hikes, Hiking, Kids, Missouri, Popular, St. Louis

 • Length: About 2 miles, longer if you explore more upstream

-• Difficulty: 3 out of 5, trail is rocky and rugged.
-Pickle Creek portion is mostly flat.
+• Difficulty: 4 out of 5, trail is rocky and rugged.
+Pickle Creek portion is mostly flat but the path is very rocky and can be slick when wet.
 Whispering Pines segment has one moderate uphill climb.
 Creek crossings may be tricky.

 • Scenic Value: 5 out of 5.
 This is one of the best in the state.